devonfw/accelerated-solution-design/references/readme.md

 # References - Accelerated Solution Design

-In this folder you will find two uses cases that will allow you to understand how your application should be documented for implementing the Accelerated Solution Design.

-The projects that you will find here are:
-  - Jump The Queue: Application used for decreasing the waiting time of visitors in queues for any kind of events.
+This folder contains 2 use cases that can be used as reference for your project.
+Both use cases provide sample documentation that was generated as per Accelerated Solution Design guideline.

+The purpose of Jump the Queue was to provide an application that helped users minimize the waiting time in queues.
+The users should be able to join several queues, which are easily managed.

-  - My Thai Star: The MyThaiStar application is the online presence of a Thai restaurant called MyThaiStar restaurant.
+The purpose of My Thai Star was to improve the online presence of a restaurant by offering the guests advanced meal ordering and table booking services.